ghc-proposals/ghc-proposals/proposals/0000-shared-class-members.rst

 ``fmap`` could be a member of ``Monad``, ``Applicative`` or ``Functor``, which could be confusing to a novice.

-Further, allowing users to define different members of a class scattered across a module seems like it could result in bad practices, but I find it unlikely that developers would choose to do this.
+Further, allowing users to define different members of a typeclass scattered across a module seems like it could result in bad practices, but I find it unlikely that developers would choose to do this.

 ..
 Give an estimate on development and maintenance costs.
 List how this affects
 .. learnability of the language for novice users.
 Define and list any remaining